 © 2017 Freepoint Commodities LLC

 Mr. Messer has spent his entire professional career in the financial services industry, with a focus on commodities markets.

-Beginning in 1983, Mr. Messer was associated with the commodity trading units of Drexel Burnham Lambert and then AIG, working in both metals and energy markets.
+After receiving a BA degree from Yale University in 1983, Mr. Messer was associated with the commodity trading units of Drexel Burnham Lambert and then AIG, working in both metals and energy markets.

 In 1994 he was named President of AIG Trading Corp., an energy trading firm, which he led until directing the unit’s sale to Sempra Energy (NYSE: SRE) in late 1997, resulting in the establishment of Sempra Energy Trading Corp.
 (SET) on January 1, 1998.

 Mr. Messer and a team of two senior executives built SET from a $50 million annual revenue enterprise in 1998 to annual revenues of $1.5 billion by 2005.
-In 2007, Mr. Messer again led the sale of a majority of the company to The Royal Bank of Scotland, formally forming the RBS Sempra Commodities joint venture on April 1, 2008.
+In 2007, Mr. Messer again led the sale of a majority of the company to The Royal Bank of Scotland, formally establishing the RBS Sempra Commodities joint venture on April 1, 2008.

 Mr. Pang has worked in the financial service industry for over twenty years.

 He joined AIG Trading Corporation’s energy desk in its first year, and worked over the years in energy, metals, foreign exchange, and fixed income markets, mostly in structuring and marketing roles.

 Mr. Pang left AIG in 2004 to join the Royal Bank of Canada as President of RBC Capital Markets Pacific Group, and was appointed Vice Chairman of RBC Capital Markets in 2006, responsible for a significant portion of RBC’s Asian business.
 Mr. Pang left RBC in June 2011 and joined Freepoint Commodities in September 2011.